petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/SDK.NET/v1.0.0-sprint/tag.md

 ### Remove Tag

 Remove a tag from tag list.
 By default, documents and datasets are not affected.

-The method have two additional parameter:
+The method has two additional parameters:

 - `force` - if true then the tag with children can be deleted, but be careful!
 All the children will be deleted also.
 - `cleanDocuments` - if true then the removed tag will be also removed from the documents